lawrencegoodwyn/bikesharing/README.md

 ## Summary:
 The NYC Citi Bike program saw 2,344,244 rides in total in the month of August of 2019.
 With 1.9M and 400k subscribers and customers riding, respectively.
-Most of the rides occured around rush hour and users which are born later, 1970s and later, account for most of the ridership.
+Most of the rides occured around rush hour; and users which are born later, 1970s and later, account for most of the ridership.
 Additionally, men occupy a larger percentage of ridership and account for nearly 3x the percentage of users.
 I would take a deeper look into exactly what could cause the need for future repairs on bikes, a closer look at exactly where riders are travelling to on their bikes (a better map might be required for that).
 And also, since the goal is to put the service in Des Moines, what could be done to increase overall ridership there.
-What things could they ride the bikes to?
+What destinations could they ride the bikes to?
 Is the layout of Des Moines fitting for such a service?
 What can be done to increase the age range that is taking these bikes and how do we get more women to ride the bikes?